christielau/portfolio/posts/data-science-ibank.md

 ---
-title: Self-service protal and a community for data scientists in a leading investment bank
+title: Self-service portal and a community for data scientists in a leading investment bank
 summary:
 date: 2019-04-01
 tags: